Blackfell/python_widgets/README.md

   -sM SUCCESS_MATCH, --success-match SUCCESS_MATCH
                         String to match on successful login - if found - login successful (e.g. "Successful").
   -sX SUCCESS_EXCLUDE, --success-exclude SUCCESS_EXCLUDE
-                        String to match on failed login - if not found, login successful (e.g. "not valid").
+                        String to match on failed login - if not found, login successful (e.g. "not valid"this means ).
 ```

 For a successful http form attack, a URL, user-parameter and password-parameter must all be provided; these can be found by inspecting the web form, or valid request and understanding how and where requests are submitted.